-- 1. Turn the RapidSCAN CS-45 on by moving the clicker forwards for a couple of seconds - 2.
-Wait for GPS signal (may need to turn the instrument on and off a few times) - 3.
-Press "OK" for "Log" mode - 4.
-Pull clicker backwards to start logging subplot A. At the end of subplot A, pull clicker backwards to stop logging.
+- 1. Turn the RapidSCAN CS-45 on by moving the clicker forwards for a couple of seconds. - 2.
+Wait for GPS signal (may need to turn the instrument on and off a few times). - 3.
+Press "OK" for "Log" mode. - 4.
+Pull clicker backwards once to start logging subplot A. At the end of subplot A, pull clicker backwards to stop logging.
 Repeat procedure for each subplot following figure 5, left. - 5.
-Press "OK" after logging subplot D - 6.
-Turn "OFF" between plots order A-D (see Figure 5, left).
-At each visit, note under Remarks the presence of snow (snow in subplot) and if the vegetation is moist.
+Press "OK" after logging subplot D. - 6.
+Turn "OFF" between plots.